 Therefore, by taking in citrulline, you create more arginine.
 Then, that arginine that your body made from citrulline gets broken down less than taking arginine itself.

-As a result, more of the arginine your body produced from citrulline can convert into nitric oxide.
+As a result, more of the arginine your body produces from citrulline can convert into nitric oxide.
 This can, in turn, increase blood flow to your working muscles.

 The increase in fluid entering the muscle makes your veins pop, and your muscles begin to swell.
 That is one of the main ways you are able to get a great pump from your workout.